Communities & Memberships

 Slack is a platform a lot of people know.
 Built for the workplace, it helps teams organize work.

 It’s got channel and messaging features and basic member profiles–meaning it can host discussions.
 With mentions, different content features, and “huddles” for quick calls, it does have some of the features that make online communities work.
+It can work as a lightweight message board for teams or groups who already know each other.

 Slack channel 1